-When you hear the term white glove delivery, you might think of fragile antiques or luxury furniture.
-But for national retailers, this service is a powerful tool for ensuring consistency and efficiency across dozens or even hundreds of locations.
-It’s less about luxury and more about precision.
-Your custom displays and point-of-purchase units are complex assets that require careful handling and expert assembly.
-This guide reframes white glove service as a practical, strategic investment for any business that needs to protect its products, streamline complex rollouts, and empower its store teams to focus on what they do best.
+When you hear white glove delivery, you probably picture priceless antiques, not retail rollouts.
+But for national brands, this service is less about luxury and more about precision.
+Your custom displays and point-of-purchase units are complex assets.
+They need careful handling and expert assembly—not a pallet drop at the curb that creates a nightmare for your store teams.
+This guide reframes white glove service as a practical, strategic investment that protects your products, streamlines complex projects, and lets your team focus on what they do best: selling.

 Key Takeaways